simonmcmanus/sizlate/README.md

 Sizlate is an experimental HTML templating engine for <a href="http://expressjs.com">Express.js</a>.

-Sizlate requires NO special syntax, your templates are valid HTML files.
+Sizlate requires NO special syntax, your templates only contain valid HTML.

 Templates are populated using sizzle selectors (as used in jQuery).